-The costs of providing encounter-based services with RVU weights in an ATU that are billed separately from bed days, such as professional services in an inpatient setting (therapy, medication management, evaluations, etc.), are to be classified under Column 3, Encounter-based Services with RVU Weights, noted above.
+The costs of providing encounter-based services with RVU weights in an ATU that are billed separately from bed days, such as professional services in an inpatient setting (therapy, medication management, evaluations, etc.), are to be classified under Column 3, Encounter-based weights in a hospital setting, including labs and medications.

+Services with RVU Weights, noted above.